Jake Taylor (footballer, born 1991): Return to Reading

 On 5 October 2013, Taylor made his first Reading appearance for nearly two-and-a-half years as a second-half substitute in a 2–1 defeat to Burnley.
 After his return to the side, Taylor was selected in several match day squads, including the defeats to Leicester City and Middlesbrough, though he remained an unused substitute in both games.

 In May 2014 Taylor signed a new two-year contract with the option of a third.
 That season he scored his first goal for Reading in a 1–0 win over Ipswich.
 Taylor then went on to score the winner in the League Cup in a 1–0 victory over Scunthorpe.

 Leyton Orient

 On 26 March 2015, Taylor joined League One side Leyton Orient on loan for the remainder of the 2014–15 season.

 Motherwell

 On 11 August 2015, Taylor joined Scottish Premiership side Motherwell on loan for the remainder of the 2015–16 season.
 Taylor made 8 appearances for Motherwell before being recalled by Reading in January 2016.

 Exeter City

 On 25 January 2016, Taylor joined League Two side Exeter City on a free transfer.
 He served as club captain between 2018 and 2021.
 On 12 May 2021, Taylor announced his intention to leave Exeter.

 Stevenage

 Taylor signed for fellow League Two club Stevenage on 21 May 2021.
+Following their promotion to League One, he was released at the end of the 2022–23 season.

+Eastleigh

+On 20 May 2023, he was announced to be joining National League club Eastleigh upon the expiration of his contract.
+Taylor won the Eastleigh Manager's Player of the Year award for the 2023-24 season and was named captain ahead of 2024-25.

+Sutton United

+On 4 November 2025, Taylor joined fellow National League club Sutton United.